A detailed comparison of VAST and VPAID, plus more information on how they work to help you choose the right one for your video ads.

 - If users are able to skip the ad

-The working of VAST is 3-step process which goes like:
+The working of VAST is a 3-step process which goes like this:

-- Calling for a request, where the video players calls the ad server asking to fetch an ad.
+- Calling for a request, where the video player calls the ad server asking to fetch an ad.

 - Making a response, where the ad server responds to the video player having the media files along with needed tracking URLs.